goplot/goplot/README.md

 **Plots Directory**

-Plots are contained in a plots directory for both temp and destination farms.
-This allows for easy deletion of tmp files that may be left over after a plot gets "stuck" and has to be killed at the process level.
-All disks need a plots directory and all temp farms need a plots directory.
+Plots are contained in a plots directory on the destination farms.
+All disks need a plots directory to hold plots.
+Temp drives do not have a plots directory.
 For example, a simple farmer/plotter setup with only one temp drive and only one destination drive would be represented in the filesystem as:

 ```
   /farm/1/disk1/plots
-  /plot_temp/1/plots
+  /plot_temp/1
 ```

 **Plot Logs Directory**